Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval: Experiments

 \subsection{Qualitative Results}

 {\bfseries Visualization of The Sparse Process.} We visualize the similarity maps before and after the sparse process (i.e., Eq.~\eqref{eq:minmax} and Eq.~\eqref{eq:threshold}) in the EFA module, as shown in Figure~\ref{fig:heatmap}.
-Patches with high similarity (greater than 0.75) are preserved, whereas those with low similarity (below 0.5) are suppressed to values under 0.25 and thus omitted during aggregation (left in Figure~\ref{fig:heatmap}).
-When most patches in an image exhibit relatively high similarity (around 0.75), the sparse process retains only the patches with the highest similarity, while pushing the similarity of the remaining patches below 0.5 (right in Figure~\ref{fig:heatmap}).
-This ensures that the subsequent aggregation focuses only on the most relevant patches, reducing computational and memory costs while maintaining performance.
+Patches with high similarity (greater than 0.75) are preserved, as indicated by the black frames in the left part of Figure~\ref{fig:heatmap}.
+In contrast, patches with low similarity (below 0.5) are suppressed to values under 0.25 and thus omitted during aggregation, as shown by the pink frames on the left.
+When most patches in an image exhibit relatively high similarity (around 0.75), the sparse process retains only those with the highest similarity while reducing the similarity of the remaining patches below 0.5, highlighted by the purple frames in the right part of Figure~\ref{fig:heatmap}.
+This guarantees that the subsequent aggregation emphasizes only the most pertinent patches, decreasing computational and memory overhead while preserving performance.
 Unlike implicit aggregation methods based on attention mechanisms, EFA explicitly aggregates image patches and text tokens, allowing us to observe whether the most relevant patches are effectively aggregated by visualizing the similarity between patches and tokens.

-{\bfseries Inference Time Comparison} We compare the inference time between FMFA and recent local matching methods (e.g., PLOT \cite{park2024plot} and RaSa \cite{bai2023rasa}) on the test sets of three datasets, as shown in Table~\ref{tab:inference}.
+{\bfseries Inference Time Comparison.} We compare the inference time between FMFA and recent matching methods (e.g., PLOT \cite{park2024plot} and RaSa \cite{bai2023rasa}) on the test sets of three datasets, as shown in Table~\ref{tab:inference}.
 As a global matching method, FMFA only computes global features during inference, thus achieving a higher inference speed than local matching methods.
-Moreover, the efficiency advantage of FMFA becomes more pronounced as the size of the test set increases.
+Even when compared with the recent global matching method DM-Adapter~\cite{liu2025dm}, FMFA still achieves consistently faster inference across all three datasets.
+Moreover, the efficiency advantage of FMFA becomes more pronounced with the growth of the test set.
 For instance, the inference time of FMFA vs. PLOT increases from 3s vs. 5s on RSTPReid to 50s vs. 91s on ICFG-PEDES.
+These comparisons clearly demonstrate that FMFA achieves superior inference speed compared with recent methods.